 Backing for Early Items

 Choosing the right time to back is crucial.
-The best early times to back are when you have 1175 gold or 1475 gold in buying power, because this allows Twisted Fate to pick up a Catalyst of Aeons and a Control Ward, along with Boots of Speed if you can manage it.
-In my experience, getting an extra Doran's Ring is usually not worth it, and only sets you back in building and stacking Rod of Ages.
+The best early times to back are when you have 1375 gold or 1675 gold in buying power, because this allows Twisted Fate to pick up a Lost Chapter and a Control Ward, along with Boots if you can manage it.
+Finding a good time to pick up a Dark Seal along the way is also important and will more than pay for itself later in the game.
+In my experience, getting a Doran's Ring is usually not worth it, and only sets you back in building your core items.
 Unless you are running Teleport, the best time to back is right after clearing the wave before a siege wave.
 Before 20 minutes, a siege wave will spawn after 2 consecutive normal waves, so immediately after the second normal wave is the best time to back.
 This is because your siege minion will make your wave more difficult to clear, while their siege minion will tank tons of turret shots before the rest of the wave and allow you to easily get the cs from under turret.
 Once Twisted Fate has his early items, he becomes significantly harder to take down.

 Twisted Fate's first roam is arguably the most important.
 Destiny has an extremely long cooldown with only 1 point in it, so you want to make it count.
 Unless there is a really obvious play, I discourage teleporting top in favor of bot.
 I feel that even if you get a kill top, it is difficult to make much of it.
 However, if you manage to kill one or both enemy bot laners, you can secure a dragon or force the enemy into a disadvantaged fight if they contest it.
 When scouting a teleport play, always make sure to keep an eye on your champion's pathing.
 For mechanical specifics of pulling of a successful rotation, see Combo #3: Classic Roam.
 Especially in higher elo, a great roam from Twisted Fate often launches the mid game.

 Twisted Fate works alone, and is a natural splitter.
-He does lots of damage to turrets with aBlue Card and Lich Bane, in combination with Demolish.
+He does lots of damage to turrets with aBlue Card and Lich Bane.
 Additionally, he can easily get out when enemies converge on him or join a developing teamfight with Destiny.
 Generally, splitting puts so much more pressure on the enemy team than if you were just pushing mid lane with the rest of your team, and is the main way a Twisted Fate should spend his time in the mid game.